 - Weaknesses – Each social media platform can change the rules and they usually will do that at least a few times each year.
 As a consequence, it is reasonably unlikely that the search engines will see and grow your relevance and communications on the social media channels.
 Your ranking in the search engines will not change greatly if you only use the ‘social platforms’ to connect with your clients and prospects.

 - Social media platforms are not the only things you should be using online.

 - Your profile online is really important as a real estate agent or broker and should be built through deliberate personal effort on platforms that you can control.

 The better way to build an online profile in commercial real estate is to grow your relevance through the establishment of a blog that is created and owned by you.
-On that platform you can write and talk about property market issues and changes for your location.
+On that platform, you can write and talk about property market issues and changes to your location.